The Netherlands and EU policy areas

 Agriculture and rural development

-Around 80% of all laws and rules pertaining to in the Netherlands are the result of agreements made by the EU member states.
+Around 80% of all laws and rules pertaining to agriculture in the Netherlands are the result of agreements made by the EU member states.
 European agriculture policy deals with matters such as providing income support to farmers, ensuring stable and cost-effective prices for agricultural products, and promoting rural conservation.

 One of the main goals of the European common fisheries policy is the prevention of overfishing.